 The latest “POSTMODERN” thinking on the role of media is that it provides learning that is both incidental and direct, and it is a significant part of the acculturation process.

 The media has always given a lot of attention to feeding, weight and shape.
 It has been accused of glorifying the culture of thinness, of causing an epidemic of eating distress, especially among young women.
 Traditional media is coy about taking responsibility for doing anything about it.
-Kelly Brownell, a US expert in eating disorders, argued that the media contribute to a toxic environment in which eating disorders may be more likely to occur.
+Kelly Brownell, a US eating-disorder expert, argued that the media contribute to a toxic environment in which eating disorders may be more likely to occur.
 This is because of the “Damaging Paradox” of modern society in which the media promotes, in a compelling manner, a low weight sculptured ideal body.

 But at the same time the media provokes us to consume an increasing array of foods high in fat and calories, with compelling pressures from the environment which makes it easy for us to do so.
-Consequently we are getting heavier, and the gap between the ideal and normal body weight gives rise to anxiety.
-We seek to reduce this anxiety by reducing our body weight, the preferred method being to go on a diet, since we believe that weight IS under our control also, we believe that once weight is lost it will not be regained.
-But dieting causes rebound binge eating and attempts to deal with this, by going on further diets will lead many people into a disturbed relationship with food.
+Consequently, we are getting heavier, and the gap between the ideal and normal body weight gives rise to anxiety.
+We seek to reduce this anxiety by reducing our body weight, the preferred method being to go on a diet, since we believe that weight is under our control.
+Also, we believe that once weight is lost it will not be regained.
+But dieting causes rebound binge eating and attempts to deal with this, by going on further diets will lead many people into a disturbed relationships with food.

 There are other dangers arising from this cultural paradox.
 The models and actors who promote consumption of these calorie-laden foods are usually slim and attractive, which would not be possible in the real world if they actually ate these foods.
 This adds to the cultural confusion, and confusion is said to nurture the onset of eating distress.
 To what extent are these accusations true?